 Before Halloween became a secular holiday mostly associated with candy and costumes, it was a seasonal festival with religious overtones, and in some respects, it continues to be so today.
 Halloween is part indulgent feast, part fear of the unknown, a time when imaginations run wild, and a time when we remember the past, consider the future, and celebrate the idea that those who love us never really leave us.

 Samhain is pronouned "sow-an" and means "summer's end."
 Although the exact details of what happened on this ancient holiday are uncertain, it is generally known to be a celebration of the changing of the seasons, from summer to winter (Rogers 11).
 The Celts who lived in the British Isles and northern Europe long before the beginning of Christianity made their living by hunting and herding animals.
-There were two main seasons for them, winter and summer, which each lasted about six months.
+There were two main seasons for the Celts, winter and summer, which each lasted about six months.
 During the summer, they would let their herds roam the pastures and multiply.
 When winter began, they would have to thin the herds when they brought the animals in to shelter.
 They would shelter the animals that would make the best breeders, and the rest would become food (Bannatyne, Halloween, p.
 2).

 Because the changing of the season from summer to winter was marked with a slaughter of animals for food, it was also marked with a feast because there was plenty for everyone to eat (Bannatyne, Halloween, p.
 2).
 But, the holiday wasn't just about celebrating the end of the grazing period and the bounty of food.
 It was also the beginning of a new year.
-It was a time to finish the business of the year and prepare for the next, paying debts, buying and selling livestock, completing land purchases or renewing rents.
+It was a time to finish the business of the old year and prepare for the next, paying debts, buying and selling livestock, completing land purchases or renewing rents.
 At the same time, it seemed that the Celts used Samhain as a time for remembering their ancestors (Bannatyne, Halloween, p.
 4).
 Some of what follows is a combination of folklore and historical detective work because the Celts themselves left no written records of this holiday or their intentions regarding it.
 Most of what we know comes from other sources.